CUG Guidelines for Presenters

 Due to the large number of technical attendees, conference wireless can at times problematic, particularly early in the conference.
 Please ensure you have prepared all materials in advance for use in an offline environment.
 Test the conference network in advance of your presentation if you plan to attempt a live demonstration or tutorial, be prepared in case of failure and don’t rely on network access as your only presentation method.

 Because the rooms used for the sessions can be much larger than typical conference rooms, use large, well-spaced type and allow space for the border around the image.
+Note that CUG does not provide a slide template, presenters are free to user the style of their respective institutions.

 Arrive at your session track 15 minutes before the first talk (even if you are not the first presenter in the session) to discuss your part of the session with your Session Chair.
 Presenters are responsible for providing a laptop for their presentation or making sure one is available.
 CUG does not provide laptops, but will try to help if the one you plan to use fails.
 Please check that the laptop works with the audio visual equipment available and that your presentation displays correctly.
 Ask the Session Chair to ensure that your position will not obscure the screen so that the audience can see the visuals you will be using.